-Reporting Entity - The District was created by order of the Texas Commission on Environmental Quality (the "Commission") dated April 16, 2005 pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code for, among other purposes, financing the construction of the water, wastewater, drainage, and recreational facilities within its boundaries, as contemplated in the Agreement Regarding the Creation and Operation of Presidential Glen Municipal Utility District effective June 2, 2004 among the City of Manor, Texas, Presidential Glen, Ltd., and the District, which has since been superseded by the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District dated June 19, 2009 and a First Amendment to the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District approved by the District on November 29, 2016 (as amended, the "Consent Agreement").
+Reporting Entity - The District was created by order of the Texas Commission on Environmental Quality (the "Commission") dated April 16, 2005 pursuant to Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code for, among other purposes, financing the construction of the water, wastewater, drainage, and recreational facilities within its boundaries, as contemplated in the Agreement Regarding the Creation and Operation of Presidential Glen Municipal Utility District effective June 2, 2004 among the City of Manor, Texas, Presidential Glen, Ltd., and the District, which has since been superseded by the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District dated June 19, 2009, a First Amendment to the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District dated November 29, 2016, a Second Amendment to the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District dated March 4, 2020, and a Third Amendment to the Restated, Revised, and Amended Agreement Regarding the Creation and Operation of the Presidential Glen Municipal Utility District dated April 6, 2022 (as amended, the "Consent Agreement").
 The reporting entity of the District encompasses those activities and functions over which the District's elected officials exercise significant oversight or control.
 The District is governed by a five member Board of Directors (the "Board") which has been elected by District residents or appointed by the Board.
 The District is not included in any other governmental "reporting entity" as defined by GASB since Board members are elected by the public and have decision making authority, the power to designate management, the responsibility to significantly influence operations and primary accountability for fiscal matters.
 In addition, there are no component units included in the District's reporting entity.